-- Prepare the next generation of broadly trained biomedical engineers for careers in diverse academic environments which combine research and teaching
+- Prepare the next generation of broadly trained biomedical engineers for careers in diverse academic environments which combine research and teaching;

-Scholars will participate in pedagogy training workshops at JHU and Morgan State, as well as a teaching practicum at either Morgan or Coppin State, earning a Teaching Academy after successful completion of the workshops and practicum.
+Scholars will participate in pedagogy training workshops at JHU and Morgan State, as well as a teaching practicum at either Morgan or Coppin State, earning a Teaching Academy Certificate after successful completion of the workshops and practicum.

 Postdocs will be part of a vibrant multi-institutional community, and will have the opportunity to mentor Morgan and Coppin students on research projects at Johns Hopkins.